conjurinc/apidocs/api.md

 You can switch the role to act as with the `acting_as` parameter.

-Run a full-text search of the hosts with the `search` parameter.
+Run a full-text search of the layers with the `search` parameter.

 You can also limit, offset and shorten the resulting list.